cfcmadlad/agentic-commerce-sentinel/frontend/README.md

-To exercise the Decisions section against a real running service instead of its fixture fallback, set `VITE_API_BASE_URL=http://localhost:8000` in a gitignored `.env.local` before `npm run dev`, and run `uvicorn service.main:app --reload` from the repo root (see the root README's Getting Started section).
+To exercise the Decisions section against a real running service instead of its fixture fallback, set `VITE_API_BASE_URL=http://localhost:8000` in a gitignored `.env.local` before `npm run dev`, and run `uvicorn service.main:app --reload` from the repo root (see the root README's Running It section).

 Vite + React + TypeScript, `recharts` for the Evaluation section's charts.
 No router and no state-management dependency — the whole app is one page with local component state.